 15 Each day should be devoted to miracles.
 The purpose of time is to enable you to learn how to use time constructively.
 It is thus a teaching device and a means to an end.
 Time will cease when it is no longer useful in facilitating learning.

 16 Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
 They simultaneously increase the strength of the giver and supply strength to the receiver.

 17 Miracles transcend the body.
 They are sudden shifts into invisibility, away from the bodily level.
 That is why they heal.

-18 Amiracle is a service.
+18 A miracle is a service.
 It is the maximal service you can render to another.
-It is a way of loving your neighbour as yourself.
-You recognize your own and your neighbour's worth simultaneously.
+It is a way of loving your neighbor as yourself.
+You recognize your own and your neighbor's worth simultaneously.

 19 Miracles make minds one in God.
 They depend on cooperation, because the Sonship is the sum of all that God created.
 Miracles therefore reflect the laws of eternity, not of time.

 20 Miracles reawaken the awareness that the spirit, not the body, is the altar of truth.
 This is the recognition that leads to the healing power of the miracle.

 21 Miracles are natural signs of forgiveness.
 Through miracles you accept God's forgiveness by extending it to others.

 22 Miracles are associated with fear only because of the belief that darkness can hide.
 You believe that what your physical eyes cannot see does not exist.
 This leads to a denial of spiritual sight.

 23 Miracles rearrange perception and place all levels in true perspective.
 This is healing because sickness comes from confusing the levels.